Classification Under Strategic Self-Selection: Method

 The downside is that the corrected $\softprc$ is no longer differentiable (since it now includes hard predictions $\yhat$).
 Our solution is to fix at each epoch the values of $\yhat_i$ from the previous iteration, and update them after each gradient step.
 Because in each step (and especially in later stages of training) only a few examples are likely to flip predictions, and since $B$ sums over all examples, we expect this to only marginally affect the resulting gradient computations.

 \paragraph{Ensuring application and well-defined precision.} One issue with precision is that it is undefined if $\yhat=0$ for all examples.
 Although this does not affect our continuous proxy, we would still like to ensure that at test time the true precision is well-behaved.
 Similarly, it is important that at least one group applies.
-Our solution is to add to the objective: \squeeze
+Our solution is regularize via: \squeeze

 As we will see, one drawback of non-strategic approaches is that in some cases learning results in no applications at all.

 \paragraph{Implementing independence.} Enforcing statistical parity as independence constraints is generally hard, but there are many approximate methods (e.g., \citet{agarwal2018reductions}).
 In line with our general differentiable framework, we opt for a simple approach and add to the objective the penalty: